GANESH257/CBS-Landing-Page-new/README.md

-# Central Brevard Surgery - Landing Page
+# Chesterfield Bariatric Surgery - Landing Page

-A modern, responsive landing page for Central Brevard Surgery designed for marketing campaigns.
+A modern, responsive landing page for Chesterfield Bariatric Surgery designed for marketing campaigns.
 This page highlights the surgical services, doctors, and patient testimonials.

 ## Features